kitagawaseesoo/gh-pages-sample/en_how_to_use_custom.md

 <h4 class="h4">Please follow the instructions and ABCI users will be able to use ABCI immediately.</h4>

 </div><br />
 <br />

-<h3 class="h3">Changes to the registered ABCI User/Group Information: ABCI Agreement Attachment No.3</h3>
+### Changes to the registered ABCI User/Group Information: ABCI Agreement Attachment No.3
+{: .h3 }

 <div class="bubble">
 <h4 class="h4">Request to change the registered ABCI User/Group Information<br />(ABCI Agreement Attachment No.3)
 </h4>